 FCNR (B) Accounts are designed for NRIs to park their foreign-generated income under any of the select list of foreign currencies prescribed by the RBI (such as USD, GBP, CAD, to name a few).
 These accounts can only be opened as Fixed Deposit (Term Deposit) Accounts wherein the interest earned on these deposits is tax-free, fully repatriable, and protected from exchange rate fluctuations.

-Comparison of NRE, NRO, and FCNR Accounts
+Comparison of NRE, NRO, FCNR and GIFT City Accounts

-Aspect | NRE Account | NRO Account | FCNR Account |
+Aspect | NRE Account | NRO Account | FCNR Account | GIFT City Account |

-Definition/Purpose | For parking foreign income in India.
-This type of acc. is ideal for NRIs wanting to remit earnings to India and maintain it in INR. | For managing income earned in India. | For holding foreign currency as fixed deposits in India.
-This type of acc. is ideal for non-residents aiming to avoid currency risk and earn returns in foreign currency |
+Definition/ Purpose | For parking foreign income in India.
+This type of acc. is ideal for NRIs wanting to remit earnings to India and maintain it in INR. | For managing income earned in India, like rent, interest, dividends, etc. | For holding foreign currency as fixed deposits in India.
+This type of account is ideal for non-residents aiming to avoid currency risk and earn returns in foreign currency | For holding foreign currency as fixed deposits in India.
+This type of account is ideal for non-residents aiming to avoid currency risk and earn returns in foreign currency |

-Currency Denomination | INR | INR | Select foreign currencies; |
+Currency Denomination | INR | INR | Select foreign currencies | Select foreign currencies |

-Affected by exchange rates? | Yes, because they are converted from foreign currency to INR. | Same as NRE accounts | No: because funds are maintained in a foreign currency. |
+Affected by INR depreciation | Yes, because they are converted from foreign currency to INR. | Same as NRE accounts | No, because funds are maintained in a foreign currency. | No, because funds are maintained in a foreign currency. |

-Taxation | Interest earned is tax-free (in India) | Interest earned is subject to Income Tax (TDS) | Interest earned is tax free in India |
+Taxation | Interest earned is tax-free (in India) | Interest earned is subject to Income Tax (TDS) | Interest earned is tax-free in India | Interest earned is tax-free in India |

-Repatriability | Both principal and interest are fully repatriable. | Principal repatriation is restricted to 1 Million USD; whereas interest is fully repatriable | Same as NRE accounts |
+Repatriability | Both principal and interest are fully repatriable. | Principal and interest repatriation is restricted to 1 Million USD | Same as NRE accounts | Same as NRE accounts |

 Eligibility: Who Can Open an NRI Account?